Recognition Programs Banner

 Members complete progressive levels of training to enhance boardsmanship skills and earn hours through board development activities.
 The recognition levels of authorized activities are:

-• 6 hours of the ASBA New Board Member Institute
+• ASBA New Board Member Institute

-• 3 hours of ASBA Regional Meeting
+• ASBA Regional Meeting

 recognition programs